cnr-ibba/IMAGE-InjectTool/README.md

 **Create the settings.py file**

-Django configuration file (named settings.py) must be created copying the settings.py_SAMPLE file in its own directory.
+Django configuration file (settings.py) must be created by copying the settings.py_SAMPLE file in its own directory.
 After having created it, open it and write the password for the django-postgres connection.
 With this procedure, no password is stored into git history: